The Study Abroad Ambassador Program

 Come learn from your peers....and get on the road to study abroad

-The Office of International Programs offers about 120-150 hours of peer advising to our student body every semester.
-The Peer Advisors (PAs) pool is composed of students returning from their academic and internship experiences abroad.
+The Office of International Programs offers about 120-150 hours of ambassador advising to our student body every semester.
+The Study Abroad Ambassadors team is composed of students returning from their academic and internship experiences abroad.
 They are trained to provide advice to those students getting started with their study abroad plans or facing the challenges of pre-departure before leaving Binghamton.

-The Peer Advising Program fosters the professional development of students recently returned from a study abroad experience.
+The Ambassador Program fosters the professional development of students recently returned from a study abroad experience.
 The Program specifically offers these students an opportunity to volunteer their time to assist in study abroad advising for students who are thinking about studying abroad.
-Each peer advisor is required to hold one walk in advising hour per week.
-During this advising hour, the peer advisor is located in the main OIP office area and helps any students that walk in for study abroad related needs.
-Another option is for Peer Advisors to volunteer hold advising hours at the University Downtown Center to help reach students based in UDC as well.
+Each ambassador is required to hold one walk in advising hour per week.
+During this advising hour, the ambassador is located in the main OIP office area and helps any students that walk in for study abroad related needs.
+Another option is for Ambassadors to volunteer to hold advising hours at the University Downtown Center to help reach students based in UDC as well.

-Peer advisors are also encouraged to volunteer to help with promotion of study abroad in general on campus by providing presentations, tabling, and posting fliers.
-Experience as a peer adviser provides returning students with an opportunity to enhance their resumes by contributing to the mission of the Office of International Programs in these ways and more.
+Ambassadors must also spend approximately 2 hours per week to help with promotion of study abroad in general on campus by providing presentations, tabling, and posting fliers.
+Experience as an ambassador provides returning students with an opportunity to enhance their resumes by contributing to the mission of the Office of International Programs in these ways and more.

 How to Apply

-APPLY BY SEPTEMBER 10TH IF YOU WOULD LIKE TO BE A PEER ADVISOR FOR FALL 2014!
+APPLY BY SEPTEMBER 10TH IF YOU WOULD LIKE TO BE A STUDY ABROAD AMBASSADOR FOR FALL 2014!

-If you are a returning study abroad student who is interested in becoming a Peer Advisor, fill out this brief application embedded below on this webpage and you will be contacted with more information.
+If you are a returning study abroad student who is interested in becoming a Study Abroad Ambassador, fill out this brief application embedded below on this webpage and you will be contacted with more information.
 Remember to click the "submit" button!

 Thank you for your interest!

-You will find our PAs at many campus events related to internationalization.
-They
+You will find our ambassadors at many campus events related to internationalization.

 halls get-togethers.
 They can also show freshmen year students how to plan in advance